MSRhmn/dotfiles/README.md

-# Personal preferences for zsh, git, editor, theme, plugins and other applications.
+# Personal preferences for bash, git, editor, theme, plugins and other applications.